 Interestingly, students in college today are not being trained this way.
 In management classes, for instance, they are taught to scrupulously analyze situations, discovering every nuance of a process, and every bit of data they can uncover to develop summations of a company’s challenges.
 From those summations, they can then make connections between the causes to offer potential solutions to the issues.
 It’s amazing to watch how fast these bright, young adults think and can do data analysis!

-When these talented people then enter the workplace, they’re told they’ll have to “pay their dues” before they can hold positions that tenured employees occupy.
+Unfortunately, when these talented people then enter the workplace, they’re told they’ll have to “pay their dues” before they can hold positions that tenured employees occupy.
 As they progress through the ranks, they’re told, “That’s a great idea.
 Now, go do the job we hired you to do.”
+Then they experience their more tenured co-workers who were schooled in linear/process thinking, and become frustrated.
+After all, they were told at graduation that they are the leaders of tomorrow – and to them, tomorrow is “tomorrow” – not 10 to 15 years down the road.

 Now you know why SO many young people are starting their own companies, generating revenue fueled by social media and networking connections.